Car Accident Attorney Case

 At this point, the defendant requested that the plaintiff undergo yet another independent medical examination due to Dr. Stirrat’s findings.
 Lawyers for the plaintiff objected to a second examination due to the fact that the trial date was quickly approaching.

 At the end of the initial settlement discussions, the third party insurer offered the plaintiff $180,000.
-After the plaintiff’s counsel provided additional medical information, the insurer greatly increased their offer to a present value of $485,000 in May 2005.
+After the plaintiff’s counsel provided additional medical information, the insurer greatly increased their offer to a present value of $485,000.
 This number included $240,000 up front.
 Additionally, the plaintiff will receive an annuity that guarantees five yearly payments of amounts of $35,000 and $45,000 for an overall payout of $375,000.
 On top of this, the plaintiff will receive monthly payments of $2,490 for the rest of her life with 15 years being guaranteed.

 In total, if the plaintiff lives to a normal life expectancy, she will receive monthly payments totaling $705,000.
 This brings the total to $1,320,000 which includes the $240,000 up front cash.